 “It’s just like riding a bike!”
 We hear this phrase often, and it insinuates that learning is lifelong.
 Once you learn something, it’s locked in.
 It becomes a skill or store of knowledge we can always access.
 In adults, this is mostly true; learning is a linear and sequential process.
-We start with no knowledge or skills in a particular area, and then we do some training/reading/practice, and then, ta-dah!
+We start with no knowledge or skills in a particular area, then do some training/reading/practice, and then, ta-dah!
 We have learned a new shiny skill.
-However, in children, learning and development occur in a slightly different fashion.
-Learning occurs in stops and starts, and not all skills or knowledge are retained; in fact, sometimes skills regress.
+However, in children, learning and development occur slightly differently.
+Learning occurs in stops and starts, and not all skills or knowledge are retained; sometimes, skills regress.
 And while some child regression may indicate a bigger problem, most of the time, it is simply a response to stress.
 But, as parents, it can be hard to know how to respond.

 Regression in Children: When Development Seems to Go Backwards